 We live in a wired world.
 Whether it's answering texts or calls, struggling to meet the demands of others or at a stage where everything we once knew seems to have changed.
-Life can feel very stressed and rushed and if we're not careful we end up living on high alert and feeling like we're constantly ‘on.’
+Life can feel stressed and rushed and if we're not careful we end up feeling exhausted and constantly ‘on.’

-Here are some simple tips you can begin to incorporate into your day:
+Here are some simple tips to incorporate into your day:

 When you wake take 5 slow mindful breaths